mayonesa/zio-airlines/README.md

 the booking process (i.e., flight selection, seat selection, and confirmation).
 - Persistence is addressed in part 3 below.
 For training purposes, part 1 requires that *no* persistence provisions be made, however.
+- You may notice that no client or UI is specified.
+For part 1, the only client required is [ZIO Test](https://zio.dev/next/datatypes/test/).
+Please, make sure to test for concurrency correctness.

 ### Part 2: Put it to REST
 - Use [ZIO-HTTP](https://dream11.github.io/zio-http/) (and most likely [ZIO-JSON](https://zio.github.io/zio-json/)) to